 Urgent medical attention is needed to save the testicle when torsion is diagnosed.
 Surgery must untwist the spermatic cord and restore blood flow to the testicle.
 A doctor uses physical examination and ultrasound scans to make the diagnosis.
 Sometimes, a doctor can only make a conclusive diagnosis at the time of surgical exploration.

-The survival rate of the affected testicle is poor unless surgery is performed within four to six hours.
+The survival rate of the affected testicle is poor unless surgery is performed within four to six hours of the injury.
 Unnecessary investigations should not take place if torsion is suspected, as delays to surgery can affect the viability of the testis.
 If the blood supply has been disrupted for too long, the testis may not be viable or salvageable, and may need to be removed.

 In many cases, the surgeon will also secure the spermatic cord on the unaffected side, to prevent future torsion of the other testicle.
 If the torted (twisted) testicle has to be removed, then a surgeon can put a prosthesis or silicone testis into the scrotum for cosmetic reasons (usually at a later date).

 Torsion of the appendix testicle

 The appendix testicle is a small tissue structure located at the upper third of the testicle.
 It doesn’t appear to have any particular function.
 Torsion of the appendix testicle means that the structure has twisted and cut off its blood supply.

 This condition is easily confused with testicular torsion because the symptoms are so similar.
 However, the onset of pain is slower and the condition often presents with a noticeable blue dot on the surface of the scrotum.
 This blue dot is the darkened appendix testicle.
 Surgery is needed to correct the problem, but the testicle is not at risk.